Schools have faced a £2.8bn real terms cut to budgets since 2008 and our educational institutions are close to breaking point.

 I want to live in a country that offers hope to our kids.
 Is this really the best we can do?
 We urge you to join us, meet your MP (or write) and come to the rally.

 Jo Yurky is a founding member of Fair Funding for All Schools.
 Follow their campaign here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.